L33Tech/Windows10Debloater/README.md

 Snippits of code from https://github.com/alicata/mixbag for Updates and Power handling.

+# How To Use

+All scripts need admin.

-# How To Run the Windows10Debloater.ps1 and the Windows10DebloaterGUI.ps1 files
+# Running the .ps1 files

 There are different methods of running the PowerShell script.
 The methods are as follows: